nuggetInc/advent_of_code/solutions/year2022/src/day13/README.md

 [1,[2,[3,[4,[5,6,0]]]],8,9]
 ```

+Packet data consists of lists and integers.
 Each list starts with `[`, ends with `]`, and contains zero or more comma-separated values (either integers or other lists).
 Each packet is always a list and appears on its own line.

 When comparing two values, the first value is called **left** and the second value is called **right**.
 Then: